garygr2002/Rebalance/README.md

 ### Basis Weight

 The basis weight begins in column 120, and may be 8 characters if specified.
 Its content is a non-negative number, possibly with a decimal point.
-For consistency with the similarly-formatted holding file, the software reads the basis weight.
+For consistency with the similarly-formatted [Holding File](#holding-file), the software reads the basis weight.
 However, it currently uses the basis weight for no purpose.

 ## Code File

 Unless they intend to programmatically modify the software, the code file and the [Distinguished File](#distinguished-file) are two files that a casual user will not need to edit.
 If you do not need to edit the code file, borrow the empty example.

 The code file is one of sixteen CSV files that act as input to the software.
 Files in this format are located in a subdirectory named "code" located in the directory identified in the source preference.
 Files of this type have the prefix "code_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
-When run with no command line options, the software will read, and use the code file that has the latest date that is not later than the date of the latest holding file.
+When run with no command line options, the software will read, and use the code file that has the latest date that is not later than the date of the latest [Holding File](#holding-file).
 The code file contains descriptive information about the character codes used by the software.
 The character codes fall into one of two categories:

 1. Codes that describe the holding hierarchy, namely 'A' (an account), 'F' (a fund available for rebalance), 'I' (an institution), 'J' (a fund <b><i>not</i>,</b> available for rebalance), 'P' (a portfolio), 'Q', (a single bond or stock), 'X' (an exchange-trade fund).
 2. Codes that describe fund types, e.g., 'B' for bond, 'C' for cash, 'R' for real-estate, and 'S' for stock.